Generic Name: triazolam (trye AY zoe lam)

 What is Halcion (triazolam)?

 Triazolam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) similar to Valium.
 Triazolam affects chemicals in the brain that may become unbalanced and cause sleep problems (insomnia).

-Triazolam is used to treat insomnia symptoms, such as trouble falling or staying asleep.
+Triazolam is used to treat insomnia (trouble falling or staying asleep).

-Triazolam may also be used for other purposes not listed in this medication guide.
+Triazolam may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about Halcion (triazolam)?